kyverno/website/content/en/docs/Writing policies/mutate.md

 ```

 Note that when using `patchStrategicMerge` to mutate the `pod.spec.containers[]` array, the `name` key must be specified as a conditional anchor (i.e., `(name): "*"`) in order for the merge to occur on other fields.

+Mutate rules written with this style, if they match exclusively on a Pod, are subject to [auto-generation rules](/docs/writing-policies/autogen/) for Pod controllers.

 ## Conditional logic using anchors